 If you already have a basic floor you like but want to improve the overall look, you can definitely go for outdoor carpets.
 They give a cozy ‘living-room-allure’ to the outdoor space.
 You can use a single carpet or layer some of them mixing and matching different shapes and colors.

 Always check the practical aspects before the aesthetics.
-For outdoor carpets, you want a durable, easy to clean surface and polypropylene, for instance, is a highly weather-resistant, technical material that allows for function without giving up on form.
+For outdoor carpets, you want a durable, easy to clean surface, and polypropylene, for instance, is a highly weather-resistant, technical material that allows for function without giving up on the form.
 Here below some inspiration to steal.

 Tips & tricks to make the most of your balcony.
 Let’s talk about privacy (shields)